ahwayakchih/openshift-nodebb/README.markdown

 ```

-This will make socket.io connections insecure instead (this not requiring valid SSL certificate):
+This will make socket.io connections insecure instead (thus not requiring a valid SSL certificate):

 ```sh
 rhc set-env OPENSHIFT_NODEBB_WS_USE_INSECURE=true -a nodebb